elys33ve/CS5001/hw_assignments/Tasklist.md

 F: Define the AXI-Lite interface and register map for sending control signals and retrieving status to/from the accelerator
 F: Configure AXI interfaces for efficient data transfer between memory and the hardware accelerator
 F: Document the memory and I/O mapping required for the host C++ application to communicate with the hardware IP
+D: Research design patterns for integrating the ARM software driver with the generated AXI-Lite hardware IP core registers.

 F: Synthesize, place, and route the complete integrated hardware design onto the Zynq FPGA fabric
 F: Verify the generation of the bitstream and load the hardware configuration onto the Zynq board.